dart-lang/site-www/src/codelabs/async-await/index.md

   width="100%" >
 </iframe>

-Here's why the preceding example fails to print the result of `getUserOrder()`:
+Here's why the example fails to print the value that `getUserOrder()` eventually
+produces:

-* `getUserOrder()` is an asynchronous function that, after a delay, eventually provides a string that describes the user's order: a "Large Latte".
+* `getUserOrder()` is an asynchronous function that, after a delay, provides a string that describes the user's order: a "Large Latte".
-* To get the user's order, `createOrderMessage()` should call `getUserOrder()` and wait for it to finish after a delay.
+* To get the user's order, `createOrderMessage()` should call `getUserOrder()` and wait for it to finish.
 Because `createOrderMessage()` does *not* wait for `getUserOrder()` to finish, `createOrderMessage()` fails to get the string value that `getUserOrder()` eventually provides.
 * Instead, `createOrderMessage()` gets a representation of pending work to be